Overview

 Detailed elevation mapping (at Quality Level 1) for most of the Eastern half of Massachusetts was completed using Lidar data acquired in the spring of 2021.
 With that acquisition, all of Eastern Massachusetts has a single consistent elevation dataset.
 Products derived from the 2021 acquisition include topographic contours with a one-foot interval.
 The 2021 acquisition was funded with a grant from the US Geological Survey’s 3D Elevation Program.
 Grant matching funds were provided by the Executive Office of Technology and Security Services, the Executive Office of Energy and Environmental Affairs, MassDOT, and the Cape Cod Commission.

 USGS contracted NV5 Geospatial (NV5) in the spring of 2021 to produce highly detailed elevation mapping for an area of 5,246 square miles.
-Elevation mapping in Eastern Massachusetts had previously been a patchwork of numerous projects with varying levels of accuracy, which we are now calling Legacy Lidar Terrain Data.
+Elevation mapping in Eastern Massachusetts had previously been a patchwork of numerous projects with varying levels of accuracy.

 Several older (2013-2015) QL1 and QL2 delivery areas, plus 2018 QL2 data from the town of Nantucket, have been added to this QL1 data to provide high quality statewide coverage, which collectively we are calling the “Latest and Best Lidar Terrain Data.”